ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-14-what-is-ethereum-classic/index.md

 3. **ETC has a fixed monetary policy and ETH does not:** ETC has a fixed monetary policy very similar to that of Bitcoin, with a cap of 210,700,000 coins, making it programmable digital gold.
 Ethereum does not have a fixed monetary policy, they have changed it six times since inception and it is uncertain what the supply will be in any given year.

-4. **ETC censorship resistant and ETH is not:** As miners who produce blocks to include new transactions in proof of work blockchains as ETC do not have to comply with financial regulations or international sanctions because they are not financial providers, and because they may move from place to place and mine anonymously, they can include all transactions sent to the network from anywhere inside the blocks.
-Ethereum proof of stake stakers are in a large measure regulated financial institutions based in western nations who have to comply with local and international restrictions and sanctions and this has mande Ethereum a predominantly [censored network](https://www.mevwatch.info/) because they are obligated to exclude transactions from certain sanctioned accounts.
+4. **ETC is censorship resistant and ETH is not:** As miners who produce blocks to include new transactions in proof of work blockchains as ETC do not have to comply with financial regulations or international sanctions because they are not financial providers, and because they may move from place to place and mine anonymously, they can include all transactions sent to the network from anywhere inside the blocks.
+Ethereum proof of stake stakers are in a large measure regulated financial institutions based in western nations who have to comply with local and international restrictions and sanctions and this has made Ethereum a predominantly [censored network](https://www.mevwatch.info/) because they are obligated to exclude transactions from certain sanctioned accounts.

 ## The Security vs Scalability Tradeoff